Chrysler 300 Quick Look

 Wondering which car is better?
 We are biased, as we are a Chrysler dealer.
 That's why we decided to write this Chrysler 300 vs Nissan Maxima comparison article - to help you decide for yourself.

-The Maxima, as well as the Chrysler 300, feature a 6 cylinder engine that makes for an exciting drive without breaking the bank.
-Like most other vehicles in its class, the new Nissan Maxima doesn't have an AWD system (Front-wheel drive comes standard).
+The Maxima, as well as the Chrysler 300, featured a 6 cylinder engine that makes for an exciting drive without breaking the bank.
+Like most other vehicles in its class, the Nissan Maxima doesn't have an AWD system (Front-wheel drive comes standard).

 Both cars has great infotainment systems.
 People love the Maxima's interface with a high-resolution touch screen.
 Big icons enable drivers to clearly see the display without straining their eyes.
 A simple menu layout also makes NissanConnect a breeze to use.

 Some of the standard features include a high-resolution display, a backup camera, and satellite radio.
-Leather-trimmed bucket seats further highlight the 300 Touring is the vehicle you should go vith.
+Leather-trimmed bucket seats further highlight the 300 Touring is the vehicle you should go with.

 * Indicates a required field